Are you interested in creating a squeeze page for your website?

 You can also create a coming soon or maintenance mode page and turn them on and off with a single click.

 Best of all, SeedProd is lightning fast.
-It doesn’t have any of the bloat and unnecessary features you’d expect from a page builder so that it won’t slow down your website.
+It doesn’t have any of the bloat and unnecessary features you’d expect from a page builder, so it won’t slow down your website.
 And a faster website means more leads and conversions for your business.

 So if you want to create a high-converting squeeze page, here’s how to do it with SeedProd.